All Episodes Plain Text

 Otherwise, it could be a catastrophe for you guys, Navy SEALs.

-It's a natural question given my background.
+It's a natural question due to my background.

-And sometimes there'll be a little bit of a ripple in the audience like just happened here.
+And sometimes there'll be a little bit of a ripple in the audience, like, just happened here.

-And people don't totally know there's a difference, and I always grab these young men and go, listen, a gun is a tool.
+I go, listen, a gun is a tool.

 A weapon is what I use to win.